juzaweb/filemanager/README.md

 <script src="{{ asset('vendor/theanh/laravel-filemanager/js/lfm.js') }}"></script>
 ```

 - Create a button, input, and image preview holder if you are going to choose images.
+Add class ``file-manager`` to button choose file.
 Specify the id to the input and image preview by ``data-input`` and ``data-preview``.
 ```
 <div class="input-group">
    <span class="input-group-btn">